 Note that if you tried to uploaded a JPG or PNG, there would be so many more steps right here.
 But because SVGs are native to the Cricut program, it uploads seamlessly.
 This is what I LOVE about SVGs.
 The process is about a million times more simple than using a JPG or PNG.

 Then I hit “Make It” and cut him on my Cricut!
 I used slightly different colors for paper, based on what I had in my stash, and I LOVE how he turned out.
 I think I’ll hang him on my office wall to remind myself to chill a little bit more!
-This is such a fun cut files—one of my favorites from this Craft Bundle!
+He’s one of my favorite files from Craft Bundles!